sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Projects/Data etc
 +++++++++++++++++

-As regards to Projects, the Admin user can do the following:
+As regards the projects, the admin user can do the following:

-- View all the Projects
+- View all the projects.
-- View the executions of all the Workflows
+- View the executions of all the workflows.
-- View the executions of all the Analytical Apps
+- View the executions of all the analytical apps.

-- Create Analytics App in any Project
+- Create analytics app in any project.

 Deleting Users/Groups
 ++++++++++++++++++++

 In Fire Insights, users and groups cannot be deleted.
-Users can be made inactive.
+But users can be made inactive.

 Superuser
 ---------

 A user in Fire Insights can be marked to be a super-user.
-A super-user has all the same rights as the admin user.
+A super-user has all the rights exactly similar to that of the admin user.

 Details on the Admin user rights
 --------------------